 In 2010, 71.9% of Colorado’s electricity was generated from coal-fueled power plants.
 In June 2022, 36.5 % of Colorado’s electricity was generated from coal.
 Why the decrease?

 - Economics – The cost to generate power from wind, solar, and hydropower is significantly cheaper than coal.
 The cost to generate power from coal-fired plants is over twice the cost of wind or solar.

 - Environment – Coal ash, the product of coal burned in a power plant contains arsenic, mercury, and lead; which are toxic.
 In 2019, coal ash was reported to have contaminated the ground water around 241 coal-fired plants in America.

-The move to renewable energy across America is being driven by concerns over climate change, environment, and economics.
-The utilities in the Centennial State are joining the move from coal to wind and solar.
+The move to renewable energy across America is being driven by ever increasing concerns over global warming and climate change.
+Compelling economics of low-cost reliable renewable energy, compared to coal have accelerated the move to wind and solar by most utilities.

 Website – “Our Energy Conundrum”

 Jack Kerfoot is a scientist, energy expert, and author of the book FUELING AMERICA, An Insider’s Journey and articles for The Hill, one of the largest independent political news sites in the United States.
 He has been interviewed on over 100 radio and television stations from New York City to Los Angeles on numerous energy related topics.